|Host Institutions:||Semester, Academic Year, and Summer programs. Internships are available during all programs at LSBU:|

 - Central Saint Martins

 - Wimbledon College of Arts

-ASA students at University of the Arts London live in residence halls located throughout the city.
-Halls typically consist of cluster flats, each with 4-8 single occupancy bedrooms, shared kitchen, and Internet access.
+UAL: ASA students are housed in residence halls throughout the city.
+If the residence halls are full, students will be housed in shared student apartments.
+Shared student apartment rooms may be shared.
+The Residence Halls vary in size, but typically consist of cluster flats, each with 4-8 single-occupancy bedrooms, shared kitchen, and Internet access.
 Because University of the Arts London has several different campuses in different parts of the city, your residence hall may be located 30-45 minutes away from school by Tube or bus – a reasonable commute in a city the size of London.
-During summer programs, rooms may be shared, and students may live in residence halls or shared apartments.

 ASA semester programs in London include 2 day excursions and 1 overnight excursion.
-Summer programs include 1 to 2 day excursions.
+LSBU Summer Programs include 2 day excursions.
+UAL Summer Program includes 1 day excursion per session.
 Destinations may vary by term.
 Past terms have included trips to:

 - York (overnight excursion) – Explore the medieval streets and city walls before a visit to York Minster, Northern Europe’s largest cathedral.
 Next, visit tranquil and secluded Fountains Abbey, as well as Halworth, a small town perched on the Yorkshire Moors that inspired the novels of the Bronte sisters.

 - Stonehenge and Bath (day excursion) – Stone circles, magic, mysticism, and the legend of King Arthur are all part of the story of Stonehenge, a 5,000-year-old UNESCO World Heritage Site.
 Next, visit Bath, where you can drink the healing waters, visit the Roman baths, and take in stories of Jane Austen and high society.